Polymer/old-docs-site/articles/styling-elements.md

 ### Handling scoped styles

 Native Shadow DOM gives us style encapsulation for free via scoped styles.
-For browsers that lack native support, {{site.project_title}}'s polyfills attempt to shim the behavior of scoped styles using the following methods.
+For browsers that lack native support, {{site.project_title}}'s polyfills attempt to shim _some_ of the scoping behavior.

+Because polyfilling the styling behaviors of Shadow DOM is difficult, {{site.project_title}}
+has opted to favor practicality and performance over correctness.
+For example, the polyfill's do not protect Shadow DOM elements against document level CSS.

+When {{site.project_title}} processes element definitions, it looks for `<style>` elements and stylesheets.
+It removes these from the custom element's Shadow DOM `<template>` and re-formulates them according to the rules below.
+Once this is done, a `<style>` element is added to the main document with the reformulated rules.

+#### Reformatting rules

 1. **Convert rules inside `@host` to rules prefixed with the element's tag name**

       For example, this rule inside an `x-foo`: